Buying a New Car or Renting in Spain: Pros and Cons

 With a renting contract the car always belongs to the company.
 Contracts last between one to five years and come with a fixed monthly payment.

-All expenses are normally included in the contract: taxes, maintenance, insurances and tyres.
+All expenses are normally included in the contract: taxes, maintenance, insurances and tyre changes.
 Check the exact details with the company, for example some may not accept drivers below a certain age due to insurance restrictions.

 You’d be responsible for all other expenses such as fuel, traffic fines and road tolls.